-Sakura discreetly glanced at Sasuke, who was avoiding looking back at her.
+Sakura discreetly glanced at Sasuke, who was determinedly avoiding her gaze.
 As the remaining pacifier of the family, Itachi turned to his parents.

 "Mother, Father, we have a guest."

-Mikoto blushed and profusely apologized to Sakura, who quickly shook her head and assured her that it was alright especially as even her parents had similar conversations over the dinner table.
+Mikoto blushed and profusely apologized to Sakura, who quickly shook her head and reassured her that it was alright especially as even her parents had similar conversations over the dinner table.

 Breakfast continued on in silence, save when Mikoto would offer— force— everyone to have second helpings of everything.

 Sakura let out a sigh of relief once she was back in Itachi's room with both Itachi and Sasuke.

 "Sakura," Sasuke said.
 "I hope this… doesn't reach other people.
 You know who I speak of, most especially."

 "I dunno, Sasuke," Sakura said with a sneer.
 "I'm sure Naruto and Sai would love to hear what just happened, and shishou could get through a whole week of meetings with the Council Elders and your father with just that incident."